momskirbyok/linuxscripts/README.md

 5) Save the file.

-6) Insure that it has been written to the file by running 'crontab -l'.
+6) Ensure that it has been written to the file by running 'crontab -l'.